ardatan/graphql-mesh/website/docs/getting-started/cli-commands.md

 yarn global add graphql @graphql-mesh/cli
 ```

-If you have a global install of the cli and you can use `graphql-mesh` in terminal directly.
+If you have a installed the CLI globally, you can use `graphql-mesh` directly from anywhere in the terminal.

 As indicated the result of the command may differ based on whether you run the global CLI command or the locally installed CLI inside your target project's root directory.
 The safest method is to use the local CLI.